Nitin-Kamal/Quick-Vanilla-Plus/Readme.md

 Optifine custom entity textures support.
 Pin almost every data from the F3 menu onto your screen.
 Minimap and worldmap.
 And much more!

+Also please report issues, incompatabilities and feedback in this Github page.